2a: Unit Logic

 +clef

-Compose two units with function
+Compose two +unit

 Accepts

-a is a unit.
+is a +unit

-b is a unit.
+is a +unit

 Produces

-A unit.
+A +unit

 Source